 In possibly the most horrifying haunted Bay Area house in history (or not), residents living in the three remaining original Victorian homes along 16th and Castro in Oakland reported strange goings-on in the 1990s – reoccurring nightmares about ghosts, a possessed cat, and other unsettling events.
 A San Francisco Chronicle investigation traced these modern-day alleged hauntings back to the 1874 alleged haunting of the Clarke mansion, which stood near this intersection until it was torn down in the 1970s.
 Blinding bright lights, a screaming ghostly woman, and levitating chairs grabbed Victorian-era headlines and imaginations at the time.
 Read the fascinating Clarke mansion story here.

 Visitors to this former saloon and brothel built in 1887 on East 12th Street in Oakland reported some frighteningly frisky spirits.
 Legend has it you could communicate with drunken sailors killed in bar fights by using a flashlight and asking yes/no questions.
 Inside, it’s a maze of skinny stairwells and hidden rooms.
 It was an underground music venue in the 1990s but is now closed.

 7. Gay 90s Pizza Co. – For Hungry Ghost Hunters

 Built in 1864, this is the second oldest building in town and a former Wells Fargo stagecoach stop, general store, bar, and brothel.
-An underground tunnel was used by Chinese laborers who had been working on the railroads, and later by brothel patrons.
+An underground tunnel was used by Chinese laborers working on the railroads, and later by brothel patrons.
 Sightings have included a “lady in blue” standing at the upstairs window, where the brothel would have been located.
 Read about more haunted Pleasanton spots here.
 288 Main St., Pleasanton

 8. Vic Stewart’s Steakhouse – Shadowy Commuters Roll through the Haunted Bay Area